OUR HISTORY

 The JOURNEY

 Motivated by his grandfather’s vivid recollections of courage amidst chaos, Davis felt an overwhelming urge to extend his appreciation beyond Australian shores.
 His journey to the United States was not merely a quest for personal connection; it was an opportunity to bridge gaps and foster understanding between the two nations, both of which share a deep-rooted history tied back to the First World War.
 As he traveled through the heart of America, Davis found himself drawn to the stories of veterans who had faced the horrors of war, echoing the tales he had grown up hearing from his grandfather.
-Each encounter served as a poignant reminder of the shared struggles and sacrifices that forged not only individual lives but also the very fabric of both nations to inspired him to take these narratives back to the very battlefield, enabling the veterans to relive their youth one final time.
+Each encounter served as a poignant reminder of the shared struggles and sacrifices that forged not only the veterans lives but also the very fabric of both nations to inspired him to take these narratives back to the very battlefield, enabling the veterans to relive their youth one final time and share the stories of service on those who made the ultimate sacrifice.

 -